serkanyazicioglu/Guilds-of-WoW-Addon/README.md

 ## SOON TO BE DEVELOPED

-- Auto roster management of teams with guild ranks.
+- Auto roster management of teams with guild ranks for event audience management.

 - Full guild audit report